oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 The next pages will guide you to use the toolkit either via CLI or via Jenkins.
 Please proceed further.
 <br><br>

-> [!Important]
-> * It is recommended to execute createTenancyConfig.py always with a single <customer_name> within that container.
-Even if it is run multiple times with different customer names, Jenkins will only be configured for <customer_name> used while first time successful execution of the script.
-> * If there is a new region subscription to the tenancy at a later stage of time, createTenancyConfig.py should be re-run by keeping the same details in tenancyconfig.properties(details like <customer_name>, <auth_mechanism> etc).
-It will just create a new directory for the new region under `/cd3user/tenancies/<customer_name>/terraform_files` and will keep the existing regions directories as is.

 <br><br>
 <div align='center'>